Canadian Student Loans

 Some process information

-Once you fill in your application, the student finance office at Briercrest will need to provide program information.
+Once you complete your application, the student finance office at Briercrest will need to provide program information.
 Some provinces request the information from us electronically, but a number require the students to make the request of their school (SK, ON, NB, NS, PEI, NF, and QC).
 The quicker this is done, the more likely it is that your loan will arrive in time for the start of the academic year.

 Frequently asked questions